Eben60/PackageMaker.jl/docs/src/index.md

 ### Checking for updates

 On the startup of the package a check is performed whether a new version of it became available.
-This feature is still experimental, and appears not always to work properly (possibly, if `PackageMaker` was imported through `@usingany PackageMaker` macro of [`ShareAdd.jl`](https://github.com/Eben60/ShareAdd.jl)).
+This feature is still experimental, and appears not always to work properly.

 You might find this function too intrusive.
 The public function `PackageMaker.updatecheck_settings` provides an interface to disable this feature or to change other  defaults.
 For details, get the function's help:

 ```julia-repl
 help?> PackageMaker.updatecheck_settings
 ```

 ## Current issues